william-galvin/chess/README.md

 # Chess Programming!
-I made a (mostly) UCI-compatible chess engine built with PyTorch and Rust that plays like a very smart third grader and sometimes beats me.

-The chess programming was fun, the Rust was headache-inducing, and the fact that the ML worked as well as it did and seemed to sort of understand chess by the end was awe-inspiring.
+A chess engine that combines unsupervised machine learning with classic chess programming techniques and is (mostly) UCI-compatible.

 # Table of contents
   * [Installation and Usage](#installation-and-usage)